How to Stop Internal Window Condensation (Causes & Fixes)

 5. Frequently Asked Questions

 Overnight, the external temperature drops, making your window glass freezing cold.
 At the exact same time, you are asleep, breathing out warm, moist air for 8 hours with the bedroom door closed.
-This combination creates the perfect storm for morning condensation.
+This combination creates the perfect storm for heavy morning condensation.

 It helps significantly, but it won’t cure it entirely if your home is extremely humid.
 Because triple glazing adds an extra layer of insulation, the inner pane of glass stays much warmer than standard double glazing, making it harder for the moisture to hit its “Dew Point”.
 However, if you don’t ventilate, the moisture will simply find the next coldest surface to condense on (like an external wall).